buwilliams/recifree/README.md

 Recifree is a **fast**, **ad-free**, and **open-source** recipe website.

-1. Start by creating your own profile.
-1. Add your favorite recipes.
-1. Share them with friends or keep them as your personal recipe database.

 ## Motivation

 Cooking is a joy, especially during Covid.
 Finding and sharing recipes doesn't spark joy however.
 I